kingcinder/CodexOfAthlaethraen/podcast_tts/README.md

 * `--turn-threshold`: increases beyond 1 when you expect the same person to speak for multiple turns in a row.
 * `--split-mode sentence`: split by sentences instead of paragraphs when transcripts lack blank lines.
 * `--emotion`: for models that support style tokens (e.g. `happy`, `sad`, `narration`).
+* `--gap-ms`: amount of silence inserted between turns in the combined master mix.
+Increase for more breathing room.
 * `--device`: force `cpu`, `cuda`, or `rocm`.
 The default `auto` picks the best available backend.

-The script creates individual `turn_XXX.wav` files plus a `podcast_mix.wav` file that lines up the dialogue in order.
+The script creates individual `turn_XXX.wav` files plus a `podcast_mix.wav` file that lines up the dialogue sequentially (with configurable silence).
 You can import the stems into any DAW for mastering.

 ## 10. Fine-tuning cadence and pacing